BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 post has provided some insights.

 [Comment on Reddit](https://www.reddit.com/r/Kotlin/comments/kqcqqr/the_problem_with_gradle/)

+If you want more, James Ward and I go into further depth about this article in the [Happy Path Programming Podcast](https://anchor.fm/happypathprogramming/episodes/17-The-Problem-with-Gradle-Java-11-SemVer-Isnt-eom1bq).

 - **I am the Author of [Atomic Kotlin](https://www.atomickotlin.com/) (with Svetlana Isakova), [On Java 8](https://www.onjava8.com/), and other books.**